FAA1.D Programs Administered by FAA : 01 NA Programs : C Elderly Simplified Application Project (ESAP)

 ESAP Application

-The NA participant is applying for other programs
+The NA participant is applying for other programs.

-The NA participant is not eligible for ESAP
+The NA participant is not eligible for ESAP.

-When an NA participant submits an identifiable ESAP application and is not eligible for ESAP, the ESAP application is used to preserve the application date.
+NOTE When an NA participant submits an identifiable ESAP application and is not eligible for ESAP, the ESAP application is used to preserve the application date.

 All ESAP new applications(g) are screened for potential eligibility for NA expedited services.
-(See Requirements for NA Expedited Services (NAX) for NA expedite criteria).
+(See Requirements for NA Expedited Services (NAX) for NA expedite criteria.)
 To comply with NA expedite time frames, a notice is sent when authorizing expedited benefits with postponed verification.
 (For policy and procedures regarding NA expedited services with postponed verification, see NA Expedite Applications With Postponed Verification.)

 ESAP Interview Process – New Application